Chilika Lake: History

-Some ancient texts say the southern sector of Chilika was a major harbour for maritime commerce, when Kharavela (c.
+Ancient texts say the southern sector of Chilika was a major harbour for maritime commerce, when Kharavela (c.
 209 BCE–after 170 BCE), the King of Kalinga, was known as the "Lord of the Sea".

-Ptolemy (150 CE), the Greek geographer, referred to Palur as the port Paloura, located close to the point of departure situated outside of the southern tip of the lake at Kantiagarh, from where ships bound for different parts of Southeast Asia sailed.
+Ptolemy (150 CE), the Greek geographer, referred to Palur as the port Paloura, located close to the point of departure situated outside of the southern tip of the lake at Kantiagarh, from where ships bound for different parts of Southeast Asia, sailed.
 After 639, the Chinese pilgrims Fa-Hien and Hiuen-Tsang mention a famous port "Che-li-ta-loChing" near the shore of the ocean which was a thoroughfare and resting place for seagoing traders and strangers from distant lands.
 This port was located at 'Chhatragarh' on the banks of Chilika Lake.